×

 What should I bring to my appointment?

-If you are a new client, make sure to bring any previous records you have on your pet, a list of questions for your veterinarian, and a leash or carrier for your pet!
-If your pet is sick, please ask the office what might be necessary to bring to your appointment.
+If you’re a new client, please bring any previous records you have for your pet, a list of questions for your veterinarian, and a leash or carrier to ensure your pet’s safety.
+If your pet is sick, reach out to our office to confirm any additional items you might need to bring, such as a stool sample for puppies or unwell pets, or a urine sample if your pet is experiencing urination issues.

 Do you offer boarding or grooming?